BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text

+#### **Writing Is Better Than Scrolling**

+I think the most effective way I’ve found of overcoming distractions, and indeed procrastination, is to simply fire up either the Most Dangerous Writing App or Omniflow and just start writing.
+This has the great advantage also generating some writing which can be useful.
+But also fully absorbs my attention and focuses it on things I want to do rather than whatever titbit the YouTube algorithm or the latest social media happens to serve up.

+For example at the moment I am reviewing planking.
+This is something I started doing on a whim having read the title of an article in the Guardian.
+I picked what I thought was a fairly modest target of doing it for 45 seconds a day.
+This proved to be really tough, but I perservered because I don’t like to give up on anything I start.
+I have now developed the habit into one that I have no trouble keeping to.

+I have just checked on the benefits - which I hadn’t actually troubled to do.
+I discovered that I am doing the kind of routine that an enthusiastic sportsman might select.
+I probably need to dial back on it if anything.
+I also discover that one of the benefits, which is backed up by some research, is reducing blood pressure and improving your mood.
+I have been feeling better in those areas since I started planking.
+I hadn’t really made the connection - but maybe the two things are related?

+While I don’t need to write this kind of thing down - it’s not as if it is of any interest to anyone else, not even my future self - focusing on it in the way that writing forces you to does seem to improve the quality of my thinking.

 #### **Optimal lunch?**

 Our blood sugar levels have a big impact on our mood and our effectiveness.
 Data indicates that judges handout stiffer sentences just before lunch.
 I doubt that they are aware that they are heading out harsher sentences as a result of glucose levels rather than misdemeanours.